-- The person being tested is asked to remove their outer garments to ensure they’re not carrying anything that could be used to tamper with the results.
+- The person being tested is asked to remove their outer garments to ensure they’re not carrying anything that could used to tamper with the results.

-- They will then be asked to turn their pockets out to show they’re empty.
+- They will then asked to turn their pockets out to show they’re empty.

 - The subject washes their hands to remove any adulterant that can affect the results.

 - The drug test administrator provides the person with a drug testing cup.

-- As much as possible, a person of the same sex should stay in the vicinity of the person being tested to ensure no violation is being committed.
+- As much as possible, a person of the same sex should stay in the vicinity of the person tested to ensure no violation committed.

-- The person being tested fills the cup with 30 mL of urine.
+- The person tested fills the cup with 30 mL of urine.

 - The drug administrator must tell the person not to flush the toilet.

-- The drug test administrator inspects the bathroom to search for materials that may have been used to tamper with the results.
+- The drug test administrator inspects the bathroom to search for materials that may have used to tamper with the results.

 - The drug test administrator checks the color of the urine, which must be light yellow.
-If the color is a very light yellow or if the sample is clear, that could indicate the sample is diluted or has been substituted.
+If the color a very light yellow or if the sample is clear.
+That could indicate the sample diluted or has substituted.

 - The drug test administrator puts the lid back on the urine drug testing cup and checks the urine temperature.
 It should be within 93 degrees to 98 degrees Fahrenheit.

-- If the temperature does not fall within this range, a new sample must be collected.
+- If the temperature does not fall within this range, a new sample must collected.

 - When everything is in order, the cup will reveal the results in about five minutes.

-In giving the test, the drug test administrator must ensure the instructions that come with the urine drug testing cup are strictly followed.
-These instructions may vary from one manufacturer to another, so they must be closely reviewed before the test is given.
+In giving the test, the drug test administrator must ensure the instructions that come with the urine drug testing cup strictly followed.
+These instructions may vary from one manufacturer to another.
+So they must closely reviewed before the test given.